aamnah/geany/README.md

 #### To Do

-- [ ] Write a bash script that takes care of installation and backing up existing files if any.
-Will probably do it the next time i have to setup Geany or if someone asks for one
+- [x] Write a bash script that takes care of installation and
+- [ ] back up (rename) existing files if any before copying over